-The Light Blocker is a light filter that specifies a primitive volume defined in the Geometry Type (box, sphere, cylinder, or plane) which when connected to a light node will block or modify the light as it passes through that volume.
+The light_blocker is a light filter that specifies a primitive volume defined in the Geometry Type (box, sphere, cylinder, or plane) which when connected to a light node will block or modify the light as it passes through that volume.
 The blocker will only influence a light it is connected to, just like other filters (i.e. the geometry affects nothing else, including GI, and is invisible).
 One, simplistic use would be to mimic the effect of a complex lamp housing, (possibly in combination with the barndoor filter) without modeling the lamp geometry.
-Another use would be to create shadows in your scene that look different to how they normally would.
+Another use would be to create shadows in your scene that look different from how they normally would.

-This value is the strength of the light blocker effect.
-The light blocker will not be apparent unless the density value is above 0.
+This value is the strength of the light_blocker effect.
+The light_blocker will not be apparent unless the density value is above 0.

 If enabled an Arnold Light Blocker Geo object is added to the scene which allows you to easily setup object transformation and gives visual feedback of the geometry in the viewport.
 All geometry parameters are exported from this object.
 You can also assign a material to the object.